DavidUf11/JavaScript-REPL-game-in-Node.js/README.md

 * Fortify - Gain Strength.

-Each turn your rivals can also Battle each other or Fortify.
-Make sure you get to five Victories before any of them!
+Each turn your rivals will also Battle each other or Fortify.
+To win. accumulate five Victories before any of them!